-July 15th - speaker Vivian Newton on How to use Find my Past and the records available, and how to access them.
-Viv is a member of Goldfields Library Management team and has many years experience assisting people with Family Research in Bendigo.
+July 15th - speaker Vivien Newton on Using Find my Past, Ancestry and other online resourses, Viv is a Senior Librarian and has many years experience assisting people with Family and Local Research in Bendigo.

 August 19th - speaker Lyn Thorne Irish Records in 2017 Lyn is currently a volunteer library assistant and member of the research team and records management at the AIGS in Blackburn.
 Her talk will cover the newly available Irish records and how to access them.